FuturICT2/FIN4Contracts/README.md

 Make sure you have some Goerli Ether by using your MetaMask account address in the Goerli-faucet: `https://goerli-faucet.slock.it`

 Please be patient when some transactions might take a little longer.
+Also note that the balances in the "More" view under "My Action Tokens" are wrongly showing `0`.
+This works locally but not on the deployment so far.

 ## Inspiration